INTRO: GOODBYE 2018!

 One of the highlights of Jack’s text is the formula describing the activities of Rib as “funneling”:

 Funneling = crafting space = performance of practice.

 The production of space, what physics confirms, is the most common, the widest spread and the grandest of scale of all the productive activity of nature.
 A tremendous, unimaginably large proportion of what can be measured in “reality” (the measurable reality is certainly not the same as “truth”) consists of the mysterious dark energy whose only function seems to be to create more and more of the space.
-Seemingly with no purpose and no meaning, just more of it.
+Seemingly with no purpose and no meaning, just more.
 We know not much more about it but the above.
-In that respect, the space as in nature does resemble the phenomena of art, being something that 1: is already very big and growing ever-faster; 2: reproduces itself for the reasons unknown; 3: we understand very little about.
+In that respect, it does resemble art, as something that is 1: already very big and grows ever-faster; 2: reproduces itself for the reasons unknown; 3: we understand very little about.

 But what is perceived – or what exists – as “social space” seems quite different from it’s analogy of “space” as observed in nature.
-Viewed trough these parameters, the space as in social space has very little resemblance to art.
-Besides the fact that there are no doubts about at least by whom it is being produced, we also know it is something that is 1: eventually, very small; 2: reproduces itself for all the well-known reasons; 3: we know a lot, and often maybe too much about.
+Besides the fact that there are no doubts about how – at least, by whom – it is being produced, we also know it is something that is 1: eventually, very small; 2: reproduces itself for all the well-known reasons; 3: we know a lot, and often probably too much about.